 In a country as polarized as the United States of America climate change should be a topic used to bind us together.
 Secularists and the religious, moralists and pragmatists, economists and idealists alike need air, water and a sustainable environmental cycle to survive.
 They also need economic opportunity and a renewed focus on moving forward as a political body, not stuck focusing on the past or on perpetuating economic and political systems that do not benefit the majority.

 Climate Change presents an opportunity for our working class and professional class to bind together in order to realize a new economic stream with opportunities for all, based on solid science and a moral code.

 Climate Change presents a unique moment; one where we can renew a social compact with each other.
 Without it, our present course of profit at all costs will end up destroying us in conflict.
 Without a dramatic change the only question will be by what means: armed conflict or environment disaster.

 Scott Graves is passionate about helping business owners.
-His firm helps new and experienced farmers navigate grant programs, build markets for products and access waste to energy projects.
 Tune in to his podcast series ‘No Boundaries Radio’ on the No Boundaries Radio Network.
 Meet him at the crossroads between strategy and innovation at firstname.lastname@example.org or twitter @smgcreative.